rossant/website/content/2012-09-17-2d-graphics-rendering-tutorial-with-pyopengl.md

         import numpy as np
         import numpy.random as rdn

-        # define a QT window with an OpenGL widget inside it
+        # define a Qt window with an OpenGL widget inside it
         class TestWindow(QtGui.QMainWindow):
             def __init__(self):
                 super(TestWindow, self).__init__()